-Transition to Reception Class: PVI / CM communication with child
+Transition to Reception Class: PVI / CM Communication with Child

-- Schedule a 5-10-minute video call conversation with child and their new keyperson/class teacher (in the parents' presence) to begin to develop a rapport and an emotional connection. - Consider using the personable information about the keyperson and the child to support meaningful conversations and emotional connections.
+- Schedule a 5-10 minute video call conversation with child and their new key-person/class teacher (in the parents' presence) to begin to develop a rapport and an emotional connection. - Consider using the personable information about the key-person and the child to support meaningful conversations and emotional connections.

-Transition to Reception Class: Primary school communication with parents
+Transition to Reception Class: Primary School Communication with Parents

-- Consider sharing tip sheets with parents on getting ready for school (what to expect), who will support their child etc. - Consider developing a new tab on the website to show a virtual tour of the school /class /teachers, etc. - In early July / September arrange group meetings with parents and key staff (using social distancing / accounting for COVID-19 risk assessments, if required) - Emphasis on getting to know the Black Caribbean parents and developing a positive and strong emotional connection with them. - Find out and address parents by their names with correct pronunciation - Ensure parents feel genuinely and positively 'seen' and 'heard.'
-Thus, ensuring all school staff remain highly self-reflective and self-aware of how they are being perceived by others, and of any deep level feelings that they may have, positive or otherwise, pertaining to any parents (which may be inadvertently communicated, verbally and/or non-verbally, to the parents). - Recognise that parents and staff alike may exhibit certain behaviours when feeling nervous or uncomfortable; and be able to see beyond those behaviours to wholeheartedly develop a positive and emotional connection with our Black Caribbean parents.
+- Consider sharing tip sheets with parents on getting ready for school (what to expect), who will support their child etc. - Consider developing a new tab on the website to show a virtual tour of the school /class /teachers, etc. - In early July / September arrange group meetings with parents and key staff.
+Emphasis on getting to know the Black Caribbean parents and developing a positive and strong emotional connection with them. - Find out and address parents by their names with correct pronunciation

+- Ensure parents feel genuinely and positively 'seen' and 'heard'.
+Thus, ensuring all school staff remain highly self-reflective and self-aware of how they are being perceived by others, and of any deep level feelings that they may have, positive or otherwise, pertaining to any particular parents (which may be inadvertently communicated, verbally and/or non-verbally, to the parents). - Recognise that parents and staff alike may exhibit certain behaviours when feeling nervous or uncomfortable; and be able to see beyond those behaviours in order to wholeheartedly develop a positive and emotional connection with our Black Caribbean parents.